youssefelhanafi/seriousGameMoodleBlock/README.md

 # seriousGameMoodleblock
-Moodle block for a serious game
+Moodle block for a serious game (Prof version)